 Induction coils could be the new norm if their size can be conquered.

-If the Dr. Dabber SWITCH is anything to go by, the future of induction seems bright.
+If the Dr. Dabber SWITCH and DynaVap induction heaters are anything to go by, the future of induction seems bright.
 The speed at which induction vaporizers heat up is unmatched; users won’t ever have to wait more than 20 seconds for either their dry herb or concentrate to be ready to vape.
 While heat up speed isn’t necessarily the most important factor for vape users, desktop vapes that can heat up this quickly will always be preferred to those that take awhile.
 Induction heating allows for extremely even vaporization as well, so users can be confident that they’re consuming 100% of the favorable properties of their dry herb or concentrates.
 Dr. Dabber gave the SWITCH 25 heat settings for both dry herb and concentrate use, which will satisfy flavor seekers and cloud chasers alike.
 Any upcoming induction vapes will have to match this level of performance should they want to compete.